 Another prominent feature distinguishing between philosophers and mentors is their different target audiences.
 Philosophers address the intellectual elite, while motivational mentors address the general public.
 Motivational mentors address anyone willing to take responsibility for their life and to change negative personal habits.
 That is, they want to cause a behavioral change, not just a cognitive change in consciousness.
 We are not advocating one approach or criticizing the other, but rather emphasizing how these two genres address different audiences.

 However, despite the apparent dichotomy between philosophers and motivational mentors, we demonstrate that the difference between them is far from absolute.
 Philosophers give practical advice, like motivational mentors, and motivational mentors address fundamental philosophical questions.
 In general, it can be said that the philosophers and motivational mentors whose ideas are discussed here relate more strongly to the present and the future than to the past.
 They argue that where one came from is less important than where one is going.
 This attention to the present and future leads to activism, whereas the preoccupation with the past creates fatalism.
 Emphasis on the present and the future is based on an assumption of free choice, which means that it is possible to influence and change one’s life by taking responsibility, making commitments, and taking action.
-This approach is optimistic and indicates a belief in the possibility of change through action.
+This approach is optimistic and indicates a belief in the possibility of change through action (Matthiessen 2009).
 It does not view what exists as a given, but offers a path for change through action.
-Having meaning and purpose in life helps ease difficulties.
+Having meaning (Kenyon 2000) and purpose in life helps ease difficulties.
 Taking planned action towards goals, through effective self-management, enriches life and gives it meaning.

 Thesis Statement